0 Comment

 They would expect a clear business impact from the program through higher motivation and productivity of their team members.

-Hence, their feedback, views, and suggestions are critical inputs for the execution of the program.
+Hence, their feedback, views, and suggestions are critical to the program’s execution.

 6. Involvement of Senior Management